Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 Tuesday Nov.
 3rd

-At 2 o'clock to day several
+At 2 o'clock to day severalfeint feint patches of smoke

 appeared on the Western skyline.

-much excitement was manifest
+Much excitement was manifest

 aboad as their some 7 vessels

 came into view.
-5 war ship
+5 war ships

-of some kind (and [[?]] to be
+of some kind (and reported to be

 a Japanese or two) took up